schibsted/pingdom-status-page/README.md

 ## Frequently Asked Questions (that we made up)

+#### How can we customize it?

+Just change the code.
+That's right.
+That way, it's infinitely flexible, and that's what we would want for our status page.
+If you want to make it easy to get updates from us, we recommend making a fork and branching out.
+Then all you have to do is `git pull` and fix any merge conflicts you might have from your changes.

 #### There are a lot of open source status pages.
 How is this different?

 There are a lot of open source status pages out there, but they're mostly manually updated